Difficulty:

 Italy

-Stefano and Joy prepare the cake for Alice and Max makes sure Joy has some ideas for inviting both of the birthday girl's parents.
+Stefano and Joy prepare the cake for Alice while Max makes sure that Joy has had some ideas to invite both of the birthday girl's parents.
 When Max takes Alice to the amusement park, she notices something strange.

 Difficulty: